stoic

 As Marcus Aurelius famously said, “The happiness of your life depends upon the quality of your thoughts.”
 By embracing stoic principles, you can find strength in every situation and live purposefully — just as the great leaders of history did.

-Here are some more MasterClasses to help you build resilience at work:
+Here are some more MasterClasses to help you build resilience at work and in life:

 Success Tips & Tutorials